phoenix0706/SnakeGame/README.md

 # SnakeGame [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)
 This Snake Game Is Made Using Python 3.9.5 & Pygame Module.
-Hope You Will Like The Game.. and also u can use the code to make your own version of game.
+Hope You Will Like The Game..
+You may use the code to make your own version of game.

-> ### To play the game, simply double click on the **Snake.exe**.
+> ### To play the game, simply double click on the **SnakeGame.exe**.

 Installing The Pygame Module: